GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/thermoPoromechanics/1DCooling/Example.rst

   :end-before: <!-- SPHINX_CONSTRAINTS_END -->

 The cooling history is prescribed by a ``TableFunction`` applied to the temperature field.
-The first, very short plateau lets the mechanical equilibrium settle before the thermal loading starts.
+A short initial temperature plateau lets the mechanical equilibrium settle before the thermal loading starts.

 .. literalinclude:: ../../../../../../../inputFiles/thermoPoromechanics/ThermoMech_1DCooling_base.xml